-With so much competition out there, we all need some good Google Search Tips to find accurate information quickly.
-Providing customers with the right information has always been critical to success in the small business world, but even more so now with all of the search engines available on the internet.
-At Clark Computer Services we provide Managed IT Services to over 400 small businesses and in doing so we often come across systems or issues that we haven’t seen before.
+With so much competition out there, we all need some good Google Search Tips to quickly find accurate information.
+Providing customers with the right information has always been critical to success in the small business world, but even more so with all the search engines available on the internet.
+At Clark Computer Services, we provide Managed IT Services to over 400 small businesses, and in doing so, we often come across systems or issues that we haven’t seen before.
 That’s just part of this type of business, but it’s also the last thing a customer wants to hear.

 In order to continue providing the 5-Star Support for which we are known, we must excel at finding information quickly.

-Many times, I’ve helped clients to find the information they need, whether IT-related or not.
+I’ve often helped clients to find the information they need, whether IT-related or not.
 The most common thing I’ve noticed is a reliance on the use of “keywords” in these internet searches.
-When using keywords or focus words to describe the search, the web browser runs those terms against an indexed library of websites to match your search results to the proper websites – this is where they get the list of websites you see.
-Except that there are times when using keywords doesn’t provide the information you want.
+When using keywords or focus words to describe the search, the web browser runs those terms against an indexed library of websites to match your search results to the appropriate websites – this is where they get the list of websites you see.
+Except that sometimes using keywords doesn’t provide the information you want.

 That’s when Advanced Googling becomes important.

 Google has lots of advanced techniques, but to keep this blog at a tolerable length, I’m reviewing only those I find most useful to enhance my keyword searches.
 Below are four examples – in each, I provide the technique with the text in bold and examples below.

 This is how most people start their search.

 For example, “exact match” returns fewer pages than using the keywords “exact” and “match.”

 You can also use quotes on a single word to have Google match the word precisely.